 Ross Medical Education Center - Fort Wayne, IN is a Non-Main Campus.
 It is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 It is an additional location of Ross Medical Education Center - Lansing, MI.
-The Fort Wayne campus opened in 2008.
-The facility occupies a total of 10,082 square feet.
-Approximately 5,100 square feet is designated for classroom use; 3 computer/lecture rooms and 3 clinical/lab rooms.
+The Fort Wayne campus opened in 2008 and relocated to its current location in 2024.
+The facility occupies a total of 6,528 square feet at the Non-Main Campus and Walking Distance Facility.
+Approximately 3,006 square feet is designated for classroom use; 3 computer/lecture rooms and 3 clinical/lab rooms.